What is the Best Indie Book Award®?

 Yes.
 You may enter the book in multiple categories.
-There will be a $50 fee for each category entered.
+The entry fee applies for each category entered.

 How Will Books Be Judged?

-Entries will be judged based on multiple writing skills, which include story-telling ability, author’s ability to engage the reader, transitions, pacing, movement of the story, author’s skill with voice, character, dialogue, and narrative.
-Grammar skills will also be taken into consideration.
+Entries will be judged based on multiple writing skills, which include story-telling ability, author’s ability to engage the reader, transitions, hooks, pacing, movement of the story, and author’s skill with voice, character, dialogue, narrative, grammar and punctuation.

 We are often asked by authors if we have late entry options, so we chose to keep the contest open as late as possible for authors finishing new projects who may want to enter in that given year.
 This is not uncommon with contests.
 But it’s also not easy on the contest owners, coordinators and judges, as it intensifies the work required to choose the winner.
 As for judging quickly, there is nothing quick about the judging process.
 In fact, the judging process is very intense.